Recording and Amplifying the Cello: Tips from the Studio and Stage

 -

-Clips behind the bridge, aimed toward the soundpost, slightly off-axis.
+Clips behind the bridge, aimed toward the sound post, slightly off-axis.

 -